ArtifexSoftware/MuPDF.NET/docs/api/document.rst

     :arg string password: owner or user password.

     :rtype: int
     :returns: a positive value if successful, zero otherwise (the string does not match either password).
-If positive, the indicator :attr:`Document.IsEncrypted` is set to *False*. **Positive** return codes carry the following information detail:
+If positive, the indicator :attr:`Document.IsEncrypted` is set to *false*. **Positive** return codes carry the following information detail:

       * 1 => authenticated, but the PDF has neither owner nor user passwords.
       * 2 => authenticated with the **user** password.